slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On allies

+The human strenght is our ability to cooperate.
+Heros are fictional stories.

+Hint: Buy from your community.
+Sell to outsiders.

 > *'If you pick up a starving dog and make him prosperous he will not bite you.
 This is the principal difference between a dog and man.' -- Mark Twain*

 > *'Help a man who is in trouble and that man will remember you when he is in trouble again.' -- Paul Alexander*